OPKG Package Manager

 Users must run the opkg update

-command after each reboot of the device in order to find or install a package.
+command after each reboot of the device to find or install a package.

 opkg list